Cornell Insignia

 The kinds of students who choose to study at a small law school nestled in the middle of the Finger Lakes are the kinds of people comfortable forging their own paths.

-Gavel illustration
+Gavel Engraving

 When you choose a law school, you aren’t only deciding on a place to spend the next three years.
 You’re choosing the legal scholars who will shape your outlook as a lawyer.
 The location that will be the backdrop to days spent reading in the library or gathering with friends.
 And the reputation that will follow you into interviews, client meetings, and the courtroom for a lifetime.
-It’s not a decision to take lightly.
-If you’re looking for a place where you can engage deeply with professors and peers, enjoy your time outside of class, and position yourself for a successful career post-graduation, you’ll find it at Cornell Law.

-The Right
+The Right Size

 We’re not like other law schools.
 And we like it that way.
 With about 600 J.D. students, Cornell Law is a close-knit, collegial community of learners.
 We like to think of ourselves as serious, but not stuffy.
 Elite, but not elitist.